Hundreds of foreigners join Pyongyang race as tensions ease

-PYONGYANG, North Korea (AP) — Hundreds of foreigners have joined in the annual Pyongyang Marathon despite political tensions that have only recently begun to ease and a ban on U.S citizens traveling to the country that is still in effect.
+PYONGYANG, North Korea (AP) — Hundreds of foreigners joined in the annual Pyongyang marathon on Sunday despite political tensions that have only recently begun to ease and a ban on U.S citizens traveling to the country that is still in effect.

 Approximately 400 foreign amateurs took part this year, less than half the number that came last year.
 They came from approximately 43 countries and territories around the world.